-This module is implemented based on ETW.
-In the ETW framework, the data produced by the producer will be consumed by the consumer.
-The consumer obtains the original events stream through the callback function.
-The original events contain a large amount of kernel operation information, which has missing details and incomplete semantics.
-Consumers perform a layer of filtering, combined with the process loaded in the previous module, to remove events that are unparseable or absolutely benign.
-In this module, we save the raw events that have filtered in the data pool and consume data through multi-threading to achieve the highest performance.
+\textbf{The collecting module} is developed based on ETW.
+In the ETW, data is generated by producers and consumed by applications.
+The module obtains the raw data stream through the callback function.
+The original data stream contains a large amount of kernel operation information, most of which has missing information and incomplete semantics.
+This module performs as a layer of filtering on these data in combination with the previously loaded filtering process to remove data that cannot be parsed.
+In this module, we save the raw data stream that has been filtered by one layer in the raw data pool, and consume data through multi-threading to achieve the best performance.